 The city’s shop windows are always stunningly decorated for Christmas, much to the to delight of all.
 They create a magical backdrop, perfect for strolling and gift shopping.
 A trip to the Christmas markets in Milano is a must!

-The Christmas market in Piazza Duomo, circling the perimeter of the cathedral from December 1st to January 6th, 2024, creates a special festive atmosphere and is very popular with Milanese and visitors alike.
+The bustling Christmas market in Piazza Duomo, circling the perimeter of the cathedral from December 1st to January 6th, creates a special atmosphere and is very popular with Milanese and visitors.
+The typical wooden Christmas huts traditionally sell festive food, clothing and objects - perfect gifts for loved ones - while Santa Claus' grotto awaits all children to celebrate together with specially designed events and a full-size crib.

 5. Concerts to top your Christmas list